MarcArmbruster/WpfCommandAggregator.Core/Home.md

 ## 'SetPropertyValue'

-In version 1.3.0.0 the SetPropertyValue method was introduced.
 In some cases in could be helpful to additionally execute some code lines before or - normally - after the set and notification is done.
 In version 1.4.0.0 the possibility to additionally define two action delegates is implemented.